om-tita/Tech-Challenge-Agni-AI/aiTextSummarizer/README.md

 # AI Text Summarizer

-## Project Description
+## Project Overview
-The AI Text Summarizer is a simple web application built with Streamlit.
-It allows users to paste lengthy text or upload a .txt file, and the app summarizes it into concise, key points using a pre-trained language model, OpenAI's GPT.
-This app provides a quick and easy way to distill essential information from large text inputs.
+The AI Text Summarizer is a simple web application built with Streamlit that allows users to paste lengthy text or upload a .txt file.
+The application summarizes the input text into concise key points using OpenAI's GPT language model.
+This tool provides a quick and easy way to distill essential information from large text inputs.

 ## Key Features
 1. **User Input**: Users can paste text or upload a .txt file.